NBA 2K: NBA 2K15

+NBA 2K16

+NBA 2K16 was released worldwide on September 29, 2015, for PlayStation 3, PlayStation 4, Xbox 360, Xbox One, and Microsoft Windows.
+A version for Android and iOS was released on October 14, 2015.
+The game features seven different covers with eight cover athletes: Stephen Curry, James Harden, Anthony Davis, Michael Jordan, Pau Gasol and Marc Gasol, Dennis Schröder, and Tony Parker.Sarkar, Samit (June 24, 2015).
+"NBA 2K16 Special Edition brings back Michael Jordan on the cover".
+Polygon.
+Retrieved January 4, 2017."Dennis Schröder On Cover Of NBA 2K16 In Germany" (August 5, 2015).
+NBA.com.
+Retrieved January 4, 2017.
+NBA 2K16's mid-game commentary team remains the same, except Kerr has been replaced by Greg Anthony.
+The pre-game, halftime, and post-game shows now feature the returning Kenny Smith, in addition to Johnson and O'Neal.Sarkar, Samit (September 10, 2015).
+"NBA 2K16's broadcast team gets bigger and a bit weirder".
+Polygon.
+Retrieved January 4, 2017.
+Director Spike Lee worked on the MyCareer mode.
+The soundtrack, which features 50 songs, was curated by DJ Khaled, DJ Premier, and DJ Mustard.
+A companion app featuring Paul George and developed by Cat Daddy Games was released alongside the game.

 NBA 2K17

-NBA 2K17 was released worldwide in September 2016 for PlayStation 3, PlayStation 4, Xbox 360, Xbox One, Microsoft Windows, Android, and iOS.
+NBA 2K17 was released worldwide in September 2016 for PlayStation 3, PlayStation 4, Xbox 360, Xbox One, Microsoft Windows, Android, and iOS.Tylwalk, Nick (September 23, 2016).
+"NBA 2K17 Review: Great Game, Weak Handle".
+Gamezebo.
+Retrieved January 4, 2017.
 The game features four different cover athletes, Paul George, Kobe Bryant, Danilo Gallinari, and Pau Gasol.
 NBA 2K17 still features a three-person commentary team and one sideline reporter, but the personnel has been overhauled.
 Seven different commentators are present, namely Kevin Harlan, Clark Kellogg, Greg Anthony, Brent Barry, Chris Webber, and Steve Smith, while David Aldridge replaces Burke as sideline reporter.
 The pre-game, halftime, and post-game presentation trio remains unchanged.
 The game's soundtrack was compiled by Michael B. Jordan, Grimes, Imagine Dragons, and Noah Shebib, and features 50 songs.
 A demo of sorts, titled The Prelude, was released prior to the release of the main game.
 A companion app featuring Karl-Anthony Towns was also released.

 NBA 2KVR Experience

 On November 22, 2016, a virtual reality NBA 2K title was released.
-Titled NBA 2KVR Experience, the game is a collection of basketball mini-games and is not part of the main series.
-It is available for PlayStation VR, HTC Vive, Oculus Rift, and Samsung Gear VR and the user plays as LeBron James.
+Titled NBA 2KVR Experience, the game is a collection of basketball mini-games and is not part of the main series, but a spin-off title.
+It is available for PlayStation VR, HTC Vive, Oculus Rift, and Samsung Gear VR and the user plays as LeBron James.Andrews, Malika (November 30, 2016).
+"NBA 2K VR Experience puts fans on the court for shooting competitions".
+Sports Illustrated.
+Retrieved January 4, 2017.
 This title uses Unreal Engine 4.